Enome/enome.github.io/_posts/2014-03-24-drag-and-drop-with-react-js.markdown

 First we need to define the `onDragOver` event and handler and call `event.preventDefault()`.
 If you don't do this the drop event will **never fire** in Chrome which seems to be a [bug](https://code.google.com/p/chromium/issues/detail?id=168387).

 Next you have to define `onDrop` which will handle the drop event.
 The `getData` method is returning our object as a JSON string so we need to parse it back to an object.
-Also since our drop component can also take other draggable objects we need to try/catch the `JSON.parse` method.
+And since our drop component can also take other draggable objects we need to try/catch the `JSON.parse` method.
 For example if somebody drops a file or link onto our component we want it to just ignore it (or show a UI warning if you are feeling fancy).
+Calling `event.preventDefault()` makes sure that the browser doesn't try and open the file or custom element.

 ### The demo